 Common Habitats For Root Maggots

-Generally speaking, cabbage flies and their maggots are common around rutabaga, cabbages, turnips, radishes, or other cruciferous, large-rooted vegetables.
-However, some root maggots prefer allium species like onion or leek.
+Generally speaking, cabbage flies and cabbage maggots are common around rutabaga, cabbages, turnips, radishes, or other cruciferous, large-rooted vegetables.
+However, some root maggots, like onion maggots prefer allium species like onion or leek.
 Others prefer the seeds of corn, peas, or beans.

 These are primarily agricultural pests, and as they’re soil-dwellers, they can be hard to wipe out in their destructive maggot form.